hotseat-developers/Hot-Seats/README.md

 managing your menu and prep instructions.
 Additionally it will feature the prep stations that receive orders in real time and guide the staff on how to prep and cook the meal.

+## User Stories
+- As a user I want to be able to sign in to the page with authentication
+- As a user I want to be able to log into the page after signing up
+- As a user I want to be able to pick what role I am assigned to
+- As a user I want to be able to create tasks for the cooks to see
+- As a user I want to be able to create orders in the point of sale screen to send to the cooks
+- As a user I want to be able to see the cook screen with orders on it telling me how to prepare and cook the food
+- As a user I want to be able to delete orders and see the timers required to prep and cook the food

 ## Technologies used

 - Next.js (Full stack)